Are you looking for things to do in Youngstown Ohio?

 The McKinley Memorial Library is located in the south wing of the National McKinley Birthplace Memorial.

-And the McKinley Birthplace Home and Research Center is a replica of the McKinley family home.
-It is located less than a block away from the memorial library.
-Complimentary tours are available.
+The McKinley Birthplace Home and Research Center is a replica of the McKinley family home.

-Visiting the National McKinley Birthplace Memorial is one of the interesting and educational things to do in Youngstown.
+Visiting the National McKinley Birthplace Memorial is one of the most interesting and educational things to do in Youngstown.

 OH WOW!
 Children’s Center For Science And Technology